Onboarding new employees is an essential part of the recruitment process. Skipping this requirement can backfire big time.

 Virtual Training Resources

-Online resources are commonly referred to as documentation, training courses, initial assignments, internal training projects.
+Online resources are commonly referred to as documentation, training courses, initial assignments, and internal training projects.

 Virtual training resources are common in the workplace, too.

-Assigning a full-time mentor isn’t scalable.
-If you hire 5 members for a team, you’ll need five senior experts to work closely with each of your new employees.
+Assigning a full-time mentor per new staff member isn’t scalable.
+If you hire 5 members in a given team, you’ll need five senior experts to work closely with each of your new employees.
 This gets expensive soon enough (if possible at all).

 The job requirements are a combination of different traits that a new team member should get acquainted with: